xseillier/upnp-dial-test/README.md

 this project has been made to tested/play with the UPNP protocol.
 I'm more interested in the device which supports DIAL (Discovery and Launch www.dial-multiscreen.org).

 DIAL is a simple protocol that second-screen devices can use to discover and launch apps on first-screen devices.
-You my test have use the Youtube app on my chromecast and on my smart TV
+For my test have use the Youtube app on my chromecast and on my smart TV

 For the fun, I wrote an application that launches the Nyan Cat video on all devices that support DIAL protocol and have the YouTube app